Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 8. As a unauthenticated user, I would like to be able to see detailed description of the products available so that i can make an informed purchase.
 9. As a unauthenticated user, I would like to be able to add a product to my basket so that I can purchase them.
 10. As a unauthenticated user, I would like to be able to see the products that are in my basket so that I don't spend too much.
-11. As a unauthenticated user, I would like to be able to increase quantities and remove items from my basket so that I don't have to navigate to the store and add the item again each time.
+11. As a unauthenticated user, I would like to be able to increase and decrease quantities and remove items from my basket so that I don't have to navigate to the store and add the item again each time.
 12. As a unauthenticated user, I would like to be able to purchase the items in my basket so that I can complete my order.
 13. As a unauthenticated user, I would like to be able to log in to / sign out of an existing account so that I can get updated on my orders.
 14. As a unauthenticated user, I would like to be able contact the business so that I can ask any questions.